windicss/docs/features/analyzer.md

 ### Online Preview

-You can have a preview the analysing report of the analyser itself
+You can preview the report of the analyser itself at [analysis-demo.windicss.org](http://analysis-demo.windicss.org)

-[analysis-demo.windicss.org](http://analysis-demo.windicss.org)

-You can genreate your own report and host it statically by running the following command
+You can generate your own report and host it statically by running the following command:

 ```bash
 npx windicss-analysis --html dist